BillieM/shortcuts/index.md

         - Running tests
         - Folding/ Unfolding code
         - Adding cursors to lines
+            - The combination of additional cursors (whether created with the command palette, clicking, or with find/ replace) can be very useful in conjunction with command palette operations
         - Changing the case of text
         - Navigating vscode (i.e. switching to the source control tab)
     - XCode seems to have Quick Actions which works in a similar way